 Not only does this final page predict your financial aid, but it also works as an interactive calculator.
 You can enter the cost of a college you like and subtract your predicted financial aid from it.
 Plus, you can enter different values for state aid or scholarships if you’ve already earned some money for college.

 By playing around with these calculations, you can compare your estimated net cost of attendance at various colleges.
-Instead of being in the dark about how much a college will cost, you’ll have a clearer sense of your tuition bill.
+Instead of being in the dark about how much a college will cost, you’ll have a clearer sense of your tuition and other bills.

-The FAFSA4caster doesn’t just help you pick colleges based on affordability.
+The FAFSA4Caster doesn’t just help you pick colleges based on affordability.
 You can also use the tool to get the most financial aid possible.
 For instance, your parents could lower their asset amounts by paying off bills or debt before applying for the FAFSA on Oct.
 1, when the form becomes available for the following school year.

 In other words, it’s possible to restructure your assets to lower your EFC.
-If you have a complicated financial situation, Mahon suggested consulting with a personal financial advisor.
+If you have a complicated financial situation, it could be worth consulting a personal financial advisor.

 By investigating your EFC with this FAFSA estimator, you can make smart financial moves that could maximize your eligibility for financial aid.